-- In addition to the characteristics of "effective," - The teacher takes a leadership role in promoting activities related to professional inquiry. - The teacher regularly contributes to and leads events that positively impact school life. - The teacher regularly contributes to and leads significant school district and community projects.
+- The teacher takes a leadership role in promoting activities related to professional inquiry. - The teacher regularly contributes to and leads events that positively impact school life. - The teacher regularly contributes to and leads significant school district and community projects.

 - The teacher has supportive and collaborative relationships with colleagues. - The teacher regularly participates in activities related to professional inquiry. - The teacher frequently volunteers to participate in school events and school district and community projects.